thetradecoder/roadmap/README.md

 # ROADMAP
 This is a planning app built with MERN Stack.
-You can enlist your short term and long term plans here and update your progres details and can track them easily.
+You can enlist your short term and long term plans here and update your progress details and can track them easily.

 ## Complete the set up